 Means of Assessment

-- Evaluation on this practicum is two staged and designed to produce a letter grade in accordance with Douglas College grading policy.
+Evaluation of this practicum is two-staged and designed to produce a letter grade in accordance with the Douglas College grading policy.

-Stage I: An evaluation of the student’s ability to meet basic work expectations.
-The mastery level for this stage is 80% (32/40).
-This stage is valued at 40% of the student’s final grade.
+Stage I: An evaluation of the student’s ability to meet basic work expectations and youth justice practicum competencies in practice.
+The mastery level for this stage is 80%.

-Stage II: Providing the conditions are successfully met in Stage I, the student’s final grade will be arrived at by adding the mark achieved in the Basic Work Expectations to the mark achieved in the learning experiences.
-This stage is valued at 60% of the student’s final grade.
+Stage II: Providing the conditions are successfully met in Stage I, the student’s final grade will be arrived at by adding the mark achieved in Stage I to the mark received for the written practicum assignments.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.